 Available plans and pricing

 VPNArea offers three different plans that all come with the same feature package.
 It includes six simultaneous connections, unlimited bandwidth and server switching, access to P2P-ready servers to name a few things.
-There’s also a seven-day money-back guarantee available for all memberships.
+There’s also a 30-day money-back guarantee available (14-days for one month membership).

 The annual and triennial plans differ from the monthly one by offering the option to buy a dedicated IP and get a Private VPN for free.
 The costs vary significantly among the regions, from $20 in the US to $44 in Australia for one year.